Ed Montgomery (musician): Music career

-His music career commenced in 2000, with the album, Show Me the Money, that was released on January 4, 2000, by his own label Ablife Record.
-He released, I Still Believe, on November 20, 2000, by Ablife Records, and this placed on two Billboard charts Gospel Albums at No. 11 and Independent Albums at No. 41.
-The 2002 album, Total Live Experience, was released on July 23, 2002 by Ablife Records, and this charted on the two aforementioned charts at Nos.
-7 and 22 respectively, which it also got a placement on the Heatseekers Albums chart at No. 34.
+His music career commenced in 2000, with the album Show Me the Money, which was released on January 4, 2000, by his own label Ablife Records.
+He released I Still Believe on November 20, 2000, on Ablife Records, and this placed on two Billboard charts Gospel Albums at No. 11 and Independent Albums at No. 41.
+The 2002 album, Total Live Experience, was released on July 23, 2002, by Ablife Records, and this charted on the two aforementioned charts at Nos.
+7 and 22 respectively, also earning a placement on the Heatseekers Albums chart at No. 34.

 Personal life

 Montgomery is married to Dr. Saundra Elaine Montgomery, a Clevelander in her own right, and together they reside in Houston, Texas, where they are the pastors of Abundant Life Center (Abundant Life Cathedral).
-They have three children: two sons, Edward Lee Montgomery II, Simeon Raphael Montgomery, and a daughter, Angela Renee Montgomery, who died of cancer at age 14.
+They have three children: two sons, Edward Lee Montgomery II, Simeon Raphael Montgomery, and a daughter, Angela Renee Montgomery, who died of cancer at the age of 14.